i-william17/weathersphere/README.md

 * Jest
 * OpenWeatherMap API

 #####Due to unavoidable circumstances I wasnt able to push with my account(i-william17), I have pushed with another one.
+You can see 2 contributors but the code is written by me.